About the Journal

 Focus and Scope

 The Southern African Business Review serves as a vehicle for the publication and dissemination of research in the fields of the economic and management sciences.
-Research contributions should conform to high standards of scholarly research inquiry.
-The following should at least be addressed: purpose/objective of the article, sound conceptualisation/theoretical foundation, statement of the research problem or hypothesis, research methodology (where applicable), analysis/discussion of research findings (where applicable) and conclusion.
+Research contributions should conform to high standards of scientific scholarly research inquiry.
+The following should at least be addressed: purpose/objective of the article, sound conceptualisation/theoretical foundation, statement of the research problem or hypothesis, clear research methodology, analysis/discussion of research findings, policy recommendation or implications for industry and conclusion.

 Peer Review Process

-Manuscripts are subject to double blind reviews by two reviewers.
-Reports from reviewers are anonymized and returned to authors for appropriate action.
+Manuscripts that are considered worthy of undergoing peer review process are subject to double blind reviews by a minimum of two independent reviewers in related fields.
+Reports from experts reviewers are anonymized and returned to authors for appropriate action.

 Open Access Policy